reevolutiva/twchr-dev/readme.txt

 Free and GPL.

-= Wath do I need to connect my Twitch.tv account with my Wordpress site? =
+= What do I need to connect my Twitch.tv account with my Wordpress site? =

 Your site must have a valid SSL certificate on your Wordpress Site (You most provide to twitch an "https://" link).
 Also, you will need your Twitch user and password.

-= Wath I need to know before install this plugin? =
+= What do I need to know before install this plugin? =

 Nothing: Once you install the plugin, you will be redirect to the instruction and setup page.

 == Screenshots ==

 1. Twitcher Dashboard 1.png
-2. Import Twitch Videos as Straming Post Type 2.png
+2. Import Twitch Videos as Streaming Post Type 2.png
 3. Easy Installer 3.png
 4. Twitcher video Card 4.png
 5. Twitch Video Category 5.png
 6. Youtube video backup 6.png
-7. Asign video to Post 7.png
+7. Assign video to Post 7.png

 == Changelog ==

 = 0.1.2 =
 * Bug fix
-* Easy Install improove
+* Easy Install improve

 = 0.1.1 =
 * Import Streamings as Post
 * Twitch Dashboard
 * Schedule series
-* Embeed streaming by shortcode
+* Embed streaming by shortcode
 * Back up streaming link on youtube
-* Asign Twitch video to post
+* Assign Twitch video to post
 * Easy Install
 * Api Helix